marekpospieszny/diving-app/README.md

 # diving-app
-Diving app is a application that keeps diving community together.
+Diving app is an application that keeps diving community together.
 It helps users to plan next dives, find available locations and keep history of all dives in one place.

 **General application features:**
-- different view for users and admin,
+- different views for users and admin,
-- users can manage data only related to their user,
+- users can manage only their own data,
-- admins can manage all data in application.
+- admins can manage all data in the application.

 **Functionalities for user:**
 - register/login,